 Cassaundra Rose, Geoscience Policy and Critical Issues Program Manager

 Cassaundra manages staff, operations, and web-based publishing in AGI’s Geoscience Policy and Critical Issues programs.
 She leads AGI's Critical Issues engagement and relationship-building with state and local level organizations and decision makers.
 Cassaundra manages, writes, and curates information products for the Critical Issues program, including case studies, factsheets, FAQs, and blog posts.
 Cassaundra also organizes and produces webinars and Critical Issues Forums, including recent events on coastal storm hazards and regional groundwater management.
 Her primary geoscience areas of interest in the program include climate science, natural hazards monitoring and mitigation, and water resource issues.

-Cassaundra earned her Ph.D. in Earth and Environmental Science from Columbia University, and also holds a Master of Science degree in Geology from the University of California at Riverside, and a Bachelor of Science degree in Geology from Florida State University.
-Her graduate research focused on past climate changes; specifically long-term changes in rainfall and runoff patterns and vegetation in western North America and Africa.
+Cassaundra earned her Ph.D. in Earth and Environmental Science from Columbia University, a M.S. in Geology from the University of California at Riverside, and a B.S. in Geology from Florida State University.
+Her graduate research focused on inorganic and organic geochemistry, sedimentology, and past climate changes in western North America and Africa.

 Anna Normand, Senior Policy Associate